Gofio Recipes

 The escaldón de gofio is served hot and can be enjoyed alone, as a side dish, or accompanied by other typical Canarian dishes, such as fish, wrinkled potatoes with mojo, or salad.

-escaldon
+traditional dish escaldon

 Chicharrones Palmeros: A Classic of Island Gastronomy